softkave/fimidara-server-node/notes/now.md

 - [ ] Limit workspaces created by a user to 3 with a way to request for more
 - [ ] Cron job to auto dump and archive db data
 - [ ] Use standard JWT secret for production
+- [ ] Introduce permisssions to allow fetching of file binary but not json
 - [ ] Move db to another thread
 - [ ] Test files like .env work on upload and read file
 - [ ] Make js sdk tree-shakeable